Home

 • _______________

--If a friend or loved one is showing signs of a compulsive eating disorder, and you suspect they’re having a problem, encourage them to talk it out with you and to seek help from a professional, it is a treatable disorder.
+-If a friend or loved one is showing signs of a compulsive eating disorder, and you suspect they're having a problem, encourage them to talk it out with you and seek help from a professional, it's a very treatable disorder.

 -More Information on Eating Disorders and Your Health...